TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 ## **How does the workflow look like?**

-         Establish WebSocket Connection
+         Establishes the websocket connection

                ↓

          Triggers `ConnectHandler`

                ↓

          `ConnectHandler` inserts `connectionId` into `ConnectionsTable`

                ↓

          WebSocket connection closes

                ↓

          `DisconnectHandler` automatically removes `connectionId` from `ConnectionsTable`

                ↓

-         `SendMessageHandler` can be invoked to send messages to all connected clients by iterating through `connectionIds`
+         `SendMessageHandler` iterates through `connectionIds` and send msgs to connected clients

                ↓

-         `DefaultHandler` provides information to a client upon the establishment of a WebSocket connection
+         `DefaultHandler` --> notifies the client on establishmenet of the connection

-**Scaling and Security →**
-We've used scaling policies and targets to ensure DynamoDB read & write capacities adjust according to predefined metrics.
-Access to DynamoDB and API Gateway is controlled through IAM roles and policies for the Lambda functions.

 </br>

 ## How did we improvise on the design considerations?

-### Availability
+### The availability aspect

-1 - _**Multi-AZ Deployments (Built-in) :**_
-The core services we've used here are implicitly resilent to Zonal Failures. 👍
+1 - The services we've used here are **Multi-AZ - resilent to Zonal Failures.** 👍

-2 - _**Set Reserved Concurrency in Lambda:**_
-Helps us in controlling the maximum number of Concurrent Invocations of a Lambda Function.
+2 - **We've set some reserved concurrency in lambda.** --> Helps us in controlling the maximum number of concurrent invocations

 > We won't lose requests due to other functions consuming all of the available concurrency.

-3 - _**Implemented Throttling in API Gateway:**_ We had to control the volume of API requests hitting the gateway --> Mitigating a DDoS Attack. ➡️ The APIs thus wouldn't be overwhelmed by too many requests.
+3 - **Implemented Throttling in API Gateway.** We had to control the volume of API requests hitting the gateway --> Mitigating a DDoS Attack. ➡️ The APIs thus wouldn't be overwhelmed by too many requests.

 </br>

 ### Scalability

-_**Configured Provisioned Concurrency for Lambda:**_

-_**Purpose?**_
+1 - **We've configured provisioned concurrency for Lambda**
+_Purpose?_
-Reduces cold start latency, ensuring consistent & predictable performance.
+**Reduces cold start latency 🟰 Consistent & predictable performance**

-> Pre-warming a set of Lambda function instances helps improve Responsiveness & Scalability during traffic spikes
+> **Pre-warming a set of lambda instances** helps us in improvising responsiveness & Scalability during traffic spikes 👍

-_**Provisioned Throughput for DynamoDB:**_ Configured DynamoDB Provisioned Throughput with RCUs and WCUs for a consistent and predictable read/write performance.
+2- **We've provisioned throughput for DynamoDB with RCUs and WCUs** ➡️ a consistent and predictable read/write performance.

- _**Implemented Automatic Scaling for DynamoDB:**_ Dynamic Auto-Scaling through Targets and Policies for automatic, workload-responsive adjustments ▶️ Aids in resource-utilization & helps in cost optimisation
+3-  We wanted things to scale dynamically such thet we're workload-responsive always, **hence we implemented dynamic auto-scaling for DynamoDB through targets and policies** ▶️ **Cost optimisation**

 </br>

-### Security
+## Security

 _**Lambda Authorizer - API Gateway Authorization:**_
 IAM authorization is implemented for the $connect method using Lambda Authorizer in API Gateway, ensuring secure and controlled access.